pranat20/eye_gesture_game_control/README.md

 now install packages - opencv-contrib-python
                      - mediapipe
                      - AutoGui
-and now paste the give code in python file give it the name main.py and boom your controller is now working
+and now paste the given code in python file give it the name main.py and boom your controller is now working

 Thankyou ------- @pranatpagar